 - If using a cake collar, wrap it around the base of your already trimmed cake and secure it.
 Make sure the parchment paper has been removed from the bottom.

-- Remove the parchment paper from the bottom of the cake and place inside the pan.
-Trim the parchment so that it is the circumference of your cake + about 2″ and at least 4″ high.
-Wrap it around your cake so that it sits between the cake and the pan.
+- Trim the parchment so that it is the circumference of your cake + about 2″ and at least 4″ high.

 - Pour the ganache on top of the cake, spreading it in an even layer.